apify/apify-docs/sources/platform/actors/development/actor_definition/actor_json.md

 sidebar_position: 1
 ---

-**Learn how to write the main actor config in the `.actor/actor.json` file.**
+**Learn how to write the main Actor config in the `.actor/actor.json` file.**

 ---

-The main actor config should live in the `.actor/actor.json` file in the actor's root directory.
-This file associates your local development project with an actor on the Apify platform.
-It contains information such as actor name, version, build tag, and environment variables.
+The main Actor config should live in the `.actor/actor.json` file in the Actor's root directory.
+This file associates your local development project with an Actor on the Apify platform.
+It contains information such as Actor name, version, build tag, and environment variables.
 Make sure you commit this file to the Git repository.

 For example, the `.actor/actor.json` file can look like this: